The Society of the Friends of St George's and Descendants of the Knights of the Garter: History

 A group known as the Association of the Descendants of the Knights of the Garter was founded in the 1920s, composed of knights (KG) and ladies (LG) of the order, and their descendants.
 Another group known as the Friends of St George's was founded in 1931 to support the college by raising funds to "protect, preserve and enhance" the chapel as the physical and spiritual center of the order.
 The two groups accomplished their missions separately until 1934 when they merged as The Society of the Friends of St George's with which is amalgamated the Association of the Descendants of the Knights of the Garter.

 The society was founded with the mission to continue the support of the college and historic chapel.
 The society shares with the order its patron Saint George the Martyr, the motto Honi soit qui mal y pense (Shame be to him who thinks evil of it), and the insignia of the garter.

 The society changed its name a last time in 1966 when it was designated by the Charity Commission for England and Wales as a charity.
 After celebrating its 75th anniversary in 2006, the society became a constituent group of the foundation in 2007 when it completed its change in corporate governance.

+The American Friends of St Georges & Descendants of the Knights is a 501(c)(3) Private Nonoperating Foundation based in Glenview, Kentucky.
+In 2024 it claimed $198,263 in total revenue and $31,331 in total assets.
+Its president is Eva Strasburger.

 Officers

-The foundation enjoys the service of its patron, the sovereign of the order, His Majesty King Charles III and that of its president, the statutory knight companion of the order, His Royal Highness The Prince William, Prince of Wales.
+The foundation enjoys the service of its patron, the sovereign of the order, King Charles III and that of its president, the statutory knight companion of the order, William, Prince of Wales.
 The foundation vice presidents are the members of the order.
 The foundation patron and officers are assisted in their duties by its Board of Trustees.

 The society members join in nominating a trustee to the foundation board, and are assisted in the society duties by its Friends' Consultative Committee.